rbtylee/tutorial-jsonc/tutorial/Json-c.md

 ```
 gcc json-version.c -ljson-c -o json-version
 ```
-Now run json-version to see what version of json-c you have installed.
+Now run _*json-version*_ to see what version of json-c you have installed.
 Not very exciting but it is a start.

 Problem

 1. How many packages in your distro depend upon json-c?
+How many of these are installed by default?
+Installed currently?